 Estimated Current Home Value + (70% x Cost of Renovations) = ARV

-(Remember, the 70% is there because on average, renovations return 70% of your initial investment, so you probably won’t get back the total cost of the remodel.)
+(Remember, the 70% rule is a guideline stating that, on average, renovations return 70% of your initial investment, so you probably won’t get back the total cost of the remodel.)

-Here’s a quick example: Say you recently purchased your home for $450,000, and you’re remodeling your kitchen.
+Here’s a quick example: Say you recently purchased your house for $450,000, and you’re remodeling your kitchen.
 Your estimate from the contractor for the project is $50,000.

 Your estimated ARV would be: $450,000 + (70% x $50,000) = $485,000.

-However, it’s important to remember that appraisers use a specific method to calculate your official ARV that’s much more in-depth.
+However, it’s important to remember that appraisers use a specific method to calculate your official after renovation value that’s much more in-depth.
 While you can guess at what your ARV would be, official ARV calculations are the only ones that count when it comes to applying for a renovation loan.

 An appraiser’s ARV formula is based on a variety of factors: